tombusby/tombusby.github.io/_posts/2018-02-06-understanding-cryptography-ex4.15.md

 After 8 is where the reduction polynomial comes into play to bring the result back into the field.

-I wrote a [python script](https://github.com/tombusby/understanding-cryptography-exercises/blob/master/Chapter-04/ex4.15.py) which can calculate any number of RC constants:
+I wrote a [python script](https://github.com/tombusby/understanding-cryptography-exercises/blob/master/Chapter-04/ex4.15.py) which can calculate any number of RC constants (This uses the Mod2Polynomial class I created for another exercise):

 {% highlight python %}
 # coding: utf-8